Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 School of Rock QC

-• Condition of the concrete slab (adhesives, coatings, or damage)
+• Condition of the concrete slab — adhesives, coatings, moisture issues, or prior damage

-• Scope of HVAC, electrical, and plumbing included
+• Exact scope of HVAC, electrical, and plumbing included and their current condition

 • Responsibility for demolition or removal of existing materials

-A work letter or tenant improvement agreement should clearly define these items and act as the legally binding reference for the project.
+A work letter or tenant improvement agreement should clearly define these items and serve as the binding reference for the project.
+At Emerald Inc., we review work letters before pricing begins and flag ambiguities that could affect the budget.

 Frequently Asked Questions: Gray Shell vs. Vanilla Shell